The Leray-Hirsch Theorem for equivariant oriented cohomology of flag varieties: The geometric Leray-Hirsch homomorphism

-We frequently write $\langle \xi, \xi'\rangle$ instead of $\langle \xi, \xi'\rangle_X$ when the ambient space $X$ is clear from context.
 We call this pairing the \emph{scalar pairing} because it reduces to the scalar product pairing between singular cohomology and singular homology given by evaluation.
+The scalar pairing is also called the push-forward pairing.